Polydor Records: Twilight years in the United States

-Over the next few years, Polydor endeavored to sustain its operations through the signing of new artists, and the reissuing of past works, even as it increasingly became less active.
 In 1998, PolyGram was acquired by Seagram and combined with its Universal Music Group.
 During the merger of these two music powerhouses, Polydor's operations in the United States were assimilated into the Interscope-Geffen-A&M label group.
 Meanwhile, its international division remained operational, with its records still being distributed domestically via Interscope and A&M.

 Today, in North America, the Polydor Records name and logo is mostly used on reissues of older material from its 1960s and 1970s heyday.
-Island Records handles the US distribution of most pre-1998 Polydor releases, including the reissues from the British Decca pop/rock collections.
-In contrast Republic Records handles reissues from James Brown and the MGM Records and Verve Records pop catalog.
+Republic Records handles the US distribution of most pre-1998 Polydor releases, including the reissues from the British Decca pop/rock collections, James Brown and the MGM Records and Verve Records pop catalog.
 Nevertheless, during the 2010s, Interscope Records occasionally released music by artists such as Azealia Banks and Lana Del Rey under the Polydor name and branding.

-Polydor joined UMG's Interscope Capitol Labels Group in 2024.
+Polydor joined UMG's Interscope Capitol Labels Group in 2024, but it was short-lived.
+Later that June (announced in July), Universal Music UK formed the Polydor Label Group, reassigning Polydor Records as the flagship imprint of the newly-created unit.
+Polydor now distributes releases by the revived A&M Records, Capitol Records and Def Jam Recordings (0207 Def Jam) in the United Kingdom.